This post will review 2 llm options in emacs how I set them up.

 gptel is a simple Large Language Model chat client for Emacs, with support for multiple models and backends.
 It works in the spirit of Emacs, available at any time and uniformly in any buffer.

-Unlike Ellama which leverages the llm emacs package behind the screen, gptel has its own backend code for talking to multiple llm providers. gptel functionality is much more reduced compared to gptel.
+Unlike Ellama which leverages the llm emacs package behind the screen, gptel has its own backend code for talking to multiple llm providers. gptel's functionality is more limited compared to Ellama or at least a bit more 'manual'.
 It's just provides a chat interface to llms.
 However it does feel more like a real chat than Ellama. gptel does feature a menu to change the instructions, context, providers, input and output parameters of the requests.
 It works well, but I feel that this menu to do things integrates less well into my workflow.

 I also like changing llm providers often and out of the box gptel's menu makes that a few more steps.